Fractions In Action

 • The teacher will challenge students to explore different ways to make a whole.

-• The teacher will encourage students to participate in discussion with questions that will
+• The teacher will encourage students to participate in discussion with

 challenge students.
-Example: Is there any other combinations fractions that you could use
+Example: Is there any other combinations fractions that you

 to make a whole unit?